 The black dial of the Invicta Pro Diver is protected by mineral crystal glass, which is not as scratch-resistant as Sapphire crystal, but at this price point, we can't expect anything more.
 Even though it's very reflective, I could read the dial whenever I looked at it thanks to the mineral glass for being so clear.

-Since it’s a submariner homage, it has an unoriginal design that is quite similar to the Submariner.
-You can find the Invicta logo below the 12 o’clock position.
-They’ve also added a small part of their logo to the tail end of the second hand to better mark the watch.
+Since it's a submariner homage, it has a design that is quite similar to the Submariner.
+You can find the Invicta logo below the 12 o'clock position.
+They've also added a small part of their logo to the tail end of the second hand to better mark the watch.